PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 # Elements

-You will find information on Elements and all other classes and functions are located near the end of this manual.
+You will find information on Elements and all other classes and functions located near the end of this manual.
 They are in 1 large section of the readme, in alphabetical order for easy lookups.
 This section's discussion of Elements is meant to teach you how they work.
 The other section has detailed call signatures and parameter definitions.

 "Elements" are the building blocks used to create windows.
 Some GUI APIs use the term "Widget" to describe these graphic elements.